FalseForest/Imhotion/src/src/content/projects/love-me-2.md

   This music video was my first major music video filmed in Tenerife and I personally fell in love with the cinematic look of this island

   ## Behind The Scenes

+  The Canary Islands was a location that Sam had traveled to several times, this made Tenerife the perfect place to shoot this.
+There were several spots that he had in mind, but the scene by the cliffs and the small beach were the most important ones.
 primaryCategory: Music Video
 featured: false
 actors: